-Cost: nil 1 unit Major Project: yes
+Cost: BHC: nil.
+KHC: Edrolo Subscription.
+1 units Major Project: no

-SCIENCE EXTENSION YEAR 12 ONLY
+EXTENSION SCIENCE YEAR 12 ONLY

-Prerequisite courses for Science Extension Year 12 are one of, or a combination (up to 6 units of study) of, Biology, Chemistry, Earth and Environmental Science, Investigating Science or Physics in Year 11.
+Prerequisite courses for Science Extension Year 12 are one of, or a combination (up to 6 units of study) of: Biology, Chemistry, Earth and Environmental Science, Investigating Science or Physics in Year 11.